Benning Ridge in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Fort Chaplin was named in honor of Col. Daniel Chaplin, who was mortally wounded on August 17, 1864, at Deep Bottom, Virginia.

 Location.
-38° 53.231′ N, 76° 56.436′ W. Marker is in Benning Ridge, District of Columbia, in Washington.
-Marker is at the intersection of Texas Avenue SE and C Street SE, on the right when traveling south on Texas Avenue SE.
+38° 53.231′ N, 76° 56.436′ W. Marker is in Benning Ridge in Washington, District of Columbia.
+Marker is at the intersection of Texas Avenue Southeast and C Street Southeast, on the right when traveling south on Texas Avenue Southeast.
+Located in Fort Chaplin Park in the Benning Heights neighborhood.
 Touch for map.
-Located in Fort Chaplin Park in the Benning Heights neighborhood.
 Marker is in this post office area: Washington DC 20019, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Woodlawn Cemetery (approx. ¼ mile away); Fort Mahan (approx. half a mile away); Lederer Gardens (approx. 0.9 miles away); From Gambling to Garden Apartments (approx. 0.9 miles away); From Rural to Residential (approx. 0.9 miles away); National Training School for Women and Girls/ Nannie Helen Burroughs 100 Years of Afro-American History (approx. one mile away); Fort DuPont (approx. one mile away).
+Woodlawn Cemetery (approx. ¼ mile away); Fort Mahan (approx. half a mile away); "We're Not Forgotten" Lederer Gardens (approx. 0.9 miles away); From Gambling to Garden Apartments (approx. 0.9 miles away); From Rural to Residential (approx. 0.9 miles away); National Training School for Women and Girls / Nannie Helen Burroughs (approx. one mile away); 100 Years of Afro-American History (approx. one mile away).

 More about this marker.
 The marker displays a plan of Fort Chaplin from U.S. Army Corps of Engineers drawing.
 A map shows other Civil War fortifications surrounding Washington, D.C. administered by the park service.
 The bottom of the marker is a wartime photo, used on many markers of this series, of a gun at Fort Totten, captioned During the Civil War, Washington's forts overlooked farm land.